 Once you identify your "brand elements," the next step is to decide how to communicate those themes.
 One way to do this is to record yourself talking about the themes until your ideas become clear.
 Take notes and distill your ideas into one or two sentences.
 These sentences will become the basis for your brand.
 Try to answer these three questions: What value do you provide (what problems do you or can you solve)?
 How do you do it uniquely?
 For whom do you do it, or want to do it?

 USING YOUR BRAND

 Once you've identified your brand, it's time to start using it.
 Align your branding materials (in print, online and in person) so they all communicate the same message about you.
-Use your brand when developing your: business card, job search correspondence-resume and cover letter, portfolio, blog and website, LinkedIn profile, Facebook profile, Twitter profile, video resume, appearance and email address.
+Use your brand when developing your business card, job search correspondence (resume and cover letter), portfolio, blog and website, LinkedIn profile, Facebook profile, Twitter profile, video resume, personal appearance and professional email address.

 LIVING YOUR BRAND

 A personal brand should be more than how you present yourself to the world.
 It should be a living demonstration of who you are.
 Live your brand through participation in school, work, volunteer experiences, extracurricular activities and generally your day-to-day life.
 Ideally, your brand statement should be revised at least once a year to reflect changes in your experience.